How to replace the file extensions of several files

 Renaming in Linux

-In the Linux command line, you can rename a file and file extension using the mv (move) command as shown.
+In the Linux command line, rename a file extension using the mv (move) command, as shown below.

 mv hope.txt hope.html